 pets boost senior well being

-Do you ever consider the significant healing effects that pets can have on older individuals?
+Have you ever thought about the profound healing benefits that pets can have on elderly individuals?

 The impact of pet companionship on the health and well-being of older adults is both fascinating and heartwarming.